Occupational Health Hazards Of Welding Fumes

 Welders are at increased risk of respiratory tract infections from chemical irritation.

-Who Needs To Be Concerned About the Occupational Health Hazards Welding Fumes?
+Who Needs To Be Concerned About the Occupational Health Hazards of Welding Fumes?

 How to Mitigate Welding Hazards in the Workplace

-Chemscape’s Mike Phibbs along with Michael K. Harris have written a practical field guild to help you communicate more effectively with welding shop and plant personnel.
+Chemscape’s Mike Phibbs along with Michael K. Harris have written a practical field guide to help you communicate more effectively with welding shop and plant personnel.

 Use this guide to develop similar exposure groups and learn about local exhaust ventilation, welding fume as an IARC Group 1 carcinogen, and exposure control banding.
 With several handy color-coded tables and graphics, assessing hazards and managing welding health hazards is easier than ever!

-Supplement traditional IH assessment methods for welding with new control banding approaches.
+Supplement traditional industrial hygiene (IH) assessment methods for welding with new control banding approaches.

 Gain a deeper understanding of welding hazards and protect your worker’s health.